mcsalter/glorious-eggroll-downloader/README.md

 # Glorious Eggroll Downloader
 A simple downloader script for glorious eggroll's proton variants.

-This stores information about the downloaded versions in a file named `glorious-data.txt`, currently it is set to look for that in the home directory.
+This stores information about the downloaded versions in a file named `.glorious-data.txt`, currently it is set to look for that in the home directory.
 It should be created automatically but may be a good idea to make it manually to be safe.

 ## Usage:
 The downloader requires input options to tell it what to do, otherwise it quits without doing anything.